Nearly-Optimal Bandit Learning in Stackelberg Games with Side Information: A reduction to linear contextual bandits

-where $\vp^* \in \Delta^K$ is the true (unknown) distribution over follower types, and $\epsilon_t \in [-4, 4]$ is a zero-mean random variable.
-Therefore by instantiating~\Cref{alg:meta} with OFUL, we can optimistically learn $\vp^*$ and attain $\Tilde{O}(\sqrt{T})$ regret in this setting.\looseness-1 \begin{restatable}{theorem}{stackone} When $\cR$ is instantiated as the OFUL algorithm of~\citet{abbasi2011improved},~\Cref{alg:meta} obtains expected contextual Stackelberg regret

-when the sequence of contexts is chosen adversarially and the sequence of follower types is chosen stochastically. \end{restatable}
+We show that when follower types are chosen stochastically, the leader's utility at time $t$ can be written as $u(\vz_t, \vx_t, b_{f_t}(\vz_t, \vx_t)) = \langle \vu(\vz_t, \vx_t), \vp^* \rangle + \epsilon_t$, where $\vp^* \in \Delta^K$ is the true (unknown) distribution over follower types, and $\epsilon_t \in [-4, 4]$ is a zero-mean random variable.
+Therefore by instantiating~\Cref{alg:meta} with OFUL, we can optimistically learn $\vp^*$ and attain $\Tilde{O}(\sqrt{T})$ regret in this setting.\looseness-1 \begin{restatable}{theorem}{stackone} When $\cR$ is instantiated as the OFUL algorithm of~\citet{abbasi2011improved},~\Cref{alg:meta} obtains expected contextual Stackelberg regret $\E[R(T)] = O(K\sqrt{T}\log(T))$ when the sequence of contexts is chosen adversarially and the sequence of follower types is chosen stochastically.
+The expectation is taken with respect to both the randomness in~\Cref{alg:meta}, as well as the distribution over follower types. \end{restatable}

-\subsection{Stochastic Contexts and Adversarial Follower Types}
+\subsection{Stochastic contexts and adversarial follower types}

 When the sequence of follower types is chosen adversarially, there will be no underlying distribution $\vp^*$ over follower types for the algorithm to learn.
 As such, instantiating $\cR$ with OFUL will not provide meaningful regret guarantees in this setting.
-Instead, we instantiate $\cR$ with a slight modification of Algorithm 1 in~\citet{liu2024bypassing} (\Cref{alg:regret_minimizer}).
+Instead, we instantiate $\cR$ using a modified version of Algorithm 1 in~\citet{liu2024bypassing} (\Cref{alg:regret_minimizer}).

 Algorithm 1 in~\citet{liu2024bypassing} (henceforth referred to as logdet-FTRL) uses a variant of Follow-The-Regularized-Leader with the log-determinant barrier as the regularizer to solve a variant of the linear contextual bandit problem with adversarial losses.
-In their setting, the learner receives a set of actions $U'_t$ in each round which are drawn from some distribution over the unit ball and plays an action $\vv'_t \in U_t$.\footnote{logdet-FTRL requires $|U_t| < \infty$ in order to have finite per-round runtime.} The learner then receives loss $\ell_t$ such that $\E[\ell_t] = \langle \vv'_t, \mathbf{y}_t \rangle$, where $\mathbf{y}_t$ is chosen adversarially.
+In their setting, the learner receives a set of actions $U'_t$ in each round which are drawn from some distribution over the unit ball and plays an action $\vv'_t \in U_t$.\footnote{logdet-FTRL requires $|U_t| < \infty$ in order to have finite per-round runtime.} The learner then receives loss $\ell_t$ such that $\E[\ell_t] = \langle \vv'_t, \mathbf{y}_t \rangle$, where $\mathbf{y}_t$ is chosen adversarially.\looseness-1